walterfreeman/phy211/syllabus.md

 *exam* for such a reason, please talk to one of the professors to make arrangements.

-Absence from class for recreational activities unrelated to academics, professional development, or solemn family life will not be excused.
+Absence from class for recreational activities unrelated to academics, professional development, or solemn family life will not be excused; these absences will count against your four dropped recitation participation grades.
 Unexcused absences include:

 * Any Greek Life event (any activity put on by a Greek-letter organization, with the exception of purely academic honor societies)

 * Any athletic event (as an athlete or a spectator), whether NCAA-sanctioned or not.
+(If you must miss an *exam* for a NCAA-sponsored athletic event, come talk to us; we may be able to make arrangements for you to take it on the road.)

 * Weather (unless you are a commuter student who cannot get to campus safely or campus is closed)